 - Sonesta Cusco: This elegant hotel on Avenida El Sol combines contemporary comfort with Peruvian cultural touches.
 A few steps from Qoricancha and Plaza de Armas, Sonesta Cusco provides a luxurious and convenient base to explore the city’s historical wonders.

-- Costa del Sol Ramada: On Avenida Santa Teresa, Costa del Sol Ramada is part of the renowned Ramada chain.
-It offers a comfortable and sophisticated lodging experience, with easy access to Cusco’s historic center and modern amenities, ideal for those seeking a blend of tradition and modernity.
+- Wyndham Costa Del Sol Cusco: Located on Santa Teresa Avenue, the Wyndham Costa Del Sol Cusco Ramada hotel is part of the renowned Ramada chain.
+It offers a comfortable and sophisticated lodging experience, with easy access to Cusco’s historic center and modern amenities, specially designed for those seeking a blend of tradition and modernity.

 Luxury 5-Star Hotels: